 DockLock Plus Shortcuts Integration

-This guide explains how to use macOS Shortcuts and Terminal commands to interact with DockLock Plus via custom App Intents.
+This guide explains how to use macOS Shortcuts to interact with DockLock Plus via custom App Intents, and how to run those shortcuts from scripts when needed.

 1. Prerequisites